StainlessStasis/CobblemonSpawnAlerts/README.md

 The biggest limiation with this mod being purely clientside is that you will *not* receive alerts for spawns if your client is not loading the entity.
 This is why I highly suggest using this mod in conjunction with [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) if you are on a server.<br><br>Also, for technical reasons, any mod that adds UNIQUE Pokemon (meaning, unofficial Pokemon not in any of the Pokemon games) will not be displayed as legndary/mythical/ultra beast.
 Here's the full details for those who care: The client is only told what it *needs* to be told to function properly, and this includes a Pokemon's rarity.
 To get around this, I had to hard code a list of Pokemon that fit their respective rarity.
 A mod could theoretically add it's own "Fakemons", which would be tagged with a rarity on the server side, but this tag is not reflected on the client.

 ## More to come!
 I just started making this mod, so it is quite obviously lacking many features.
-In no particular order, I 100% plan to add:
+In no particular order, I plan to add:
 * Sounds
 * Gender, for catching Pokemon like Ralts
 * Abilities/HA
+* Paradox Pokemon
 * Dynamic replacement to provide lowercase or uppercase name (currently only Capitalized is available)
 * Individually customizable hoverable stats